nikkilocke/CodeFirstWebFramework/contentFiles/Documentation.md

 You can convert the project to an earlier version of Visual Studio, or build it with Mono - to do that you just need to add all the .cs files to the project (whereas Visual Studio 2017 searches the directory automatically), and add all the required NuGet packages listed in the existing `.csproj` file.

+## Sample projects which use CodeFirstWebFramework

+A simple phone number database project is provided with the source, which demonstrates some of the principles, and uses most of the automatic behaviour built in to CodeFirstWebFramework.

+The [AccountServer](https://github.com/nikkilocke/AccountServer) github project is a much more complex project, which uses templates extensively (it was originally written before the Form classes existed, so some of the simpler templates could be replaced by Forms), and overrides Database, Settings, Admin and AccessLevel.

+I would be pleased to hear of any other projects which use it - you can email me from my website at [http://www.trumphurst.com/contact.php](http://www.trumphurst.com/contact.php).

 ## Config files

 The first time you run a program that calls `Config.Load`, if there is no existing Config file with the same name as the program (but a .config extension), it will create one with the default values, which you can then edit.
 Note that the config file is loaded when the program runs - if you change it, you have to restart the program for the new values to take effect.